At 34 weeks pregnant, you might be feeling a little anxious now.

-It’s still a little early but getting to know the signs of labour can help you pinpoint them when it’s the real deal.
+It’s still a little early but getting to know the signs of labour will help you pinpoint them when it’s the real deal.

-Be sure to read Signs Of Labour – 7 Signs You May Be In Labour for more information.
+Be sure to read Signs Of Labour – 7 Signs You Might Be In Labour for more information.

 It can be difficult to tell what prelabour feels like, as there can be very mild signs which are only obvious later on.

-Prelabour can go on for days, even weeks, which also feels frustrating as you wake up each day still pregnant.
+Prelabour can go on for days, even weeks, which also adds to your frustration as you wake up each day still pregnant.

-You have innate abilities when it comes to birth as well, even if you’ve never given birth before.
+You also have innate abilities when it comes to birth – even if you’ve never given birth before.

 Your body has been designed to birth your baby.